12 dark tales of Louisiana folklore & some modern day lessons

 Our fascination with cryptids says a lot about our need to believe in something beyond the mundane.

-Whether it’s Bigfoot, the Loch Ness Monster, or this swampy beast, there’s something exciting about the idea that the world still holds a few secrets.
+Whether it’s Bigfoot, the Loch Ness Monster, or this swampy water beast, there’s something exciting about the idea that the world still holds a few secrets.

 In a time when technology can track almost anything, the idea of an uncatchable creature is strangely comforting.
-It also gives us a reason to respect the natural world—and maybe not wander too far off the trail.
+It also gives us a reason to respect the natural world - and maybe not wander too far off the trail.

 5. Evangeline: the story of Acadian exile

-The story of Evangeline is one of love, loss, and a lot of wandering.
+The story of Evangeline is one of love, loss and a lot of wandering.
 It’s based on the real-life expulsion of the Acadians from Nova Scotia in the 18th century, many of whom ended up in Louisiana.

 The poem "Evangeline" by Henry Wadsworth Longfellow immortalized this tale.
 Evangeline is separated from her fiancé, Gabriel, during the expulsion and spends years searching for him, only to find him on his deathbed.